NossairErrahmani/MedicalResearchStudy/README.md

 -   **Approach**: Drug names and publication titles are normalized (lowercased).
 The `processing.build_drug_mention_graph` function uses regular expressions (`re.search` with `\b` word boundaries: `r'\b' + re.escape(drug_name) + r'\b'`) to match whole drug words within the normalized titles. `re.escape` is used to handle any special regex characters within drug names themselves.
 -   **Relevant Code**: `src/drug_graph_generator/processing.py` (`build_drug_mention_graph`).

-### Scalability: Handling Large Data Volumes (Terabytes / Millions of Files)
+### Scalability

 The current pipeline processes data in memory and would not scale to terabytes of data or millions of files.
 To handle such volumes, significant architectural changes would be necessary:

+*   **Iterative Processing & Orchestration:** For continuously arriving data or extremely large historical datasets, an iterative or streaming approach would be preferable over full re-computation.
+The overall pipeline would be orchestrated by a tool like Apache Airflow, managing the execution of distributed jobs (e.g., Spark applications) rather than a single Python script.
+Utility functions for normalization and parsing would be adapted for use within the distributed framework (e.g., as UDFs).

 *   **Distributed Processing & Storage:** The core modification would involve adopting a distributed processing framework like Apache Spark or Dask.
 Data ingestion would change from loading entire files into Python lists to distributed reading (e.g., `spark.read.csv()`).
 Input data and intermediate results would be stored in scalable systems like cloud object storage (S3, GCS, Azure Blob) or HDFS, ideally using analytics-optimized columnar formats like Apache Parquet.

-*   **Streamlined Mention Finding & Aggregation:** The current nested loop for finding drug mentions would be replaced with distributed operations.
-In Spark, this could involve using User Defined Functions (UDFs) or `flatMap` operations on distributed DataFrames to identify mentions, followed by distributed `groupBy` and aggregation operations to construct the graph structure.
-The final graph, if too large for a single JSON, might be output as partitioned data or loaded into a specialized database (e.g., a graph database or data warehouse).

-*   **Iterative Processing & Orchestration:** For continuously arriving data or extremely large historical datasets, an iterative or streaming approach would be preferable over full re-computation.
-The overall pipeline would be orchestrated by a tool like Apache Airflow, managing the execution of distributed jobs (e.g., Spark applications) rather than a single Python script.
-Utility functions for normalization and parsing would be adapted for use within the distributed framework (e.g., as UDFs).
+*   **Algorithmic Optimization:** Most of the functions we're using use a fairly naive approach and do not optimize for time and space complexity.
+If we were to have large datasets, we would need to seek those marginal gains.